RutujaPawale/Sets/README.md

 Python‟s built-in set type has the following characteristics:
 -- Sets are unordered.
 -- Set elements are unique.
 Duplicate elements are not allowed.
--- A set itself may be modified, but the elements contained in the set must be of an immutable type.
+-- A set itself may be modified, but the elements contained in the set must be of an immutable type

+Input:
+Input 3 sets of students playing cricket, badminton and football.